Showdown (AFL): Attendances and timeslots

 The inaugural AFL Women's Showdown attracted 20,625 spectators.
 Pictured is Ashleigh Woodland attempting a spectacular mark during that match.

 The Showdown has the highest average attendances of all intrastate derby matches.

 In the 45 Showdowns to 2018, a total of 2,017,918 people have attended the matches: an average attendance per match of 44,893.

 The record attendance in a Showdown was 53,698 in Showdown XLII (round 3, 2017, a Port Adelaide home match).
 The lowest attendance was 2,240 in Showdown XLVIII (round 2, 2020, a Port Adelaide home match), due to the impacts of the COVID-19 pandemic at the time.
 Showdown XXV (Round 16, 2008, a Port Adelaide home match), which drew a crowd of 31,662, is the lowest attended Showdown that was not impacted by COVID-19.

 A total of 1,053,674 people have attended Adelaide's 23 home Showdowns (including the 2005 Semi Final), an average of 45,812.
 Their attendances have ranged from 40,296 (Showdown IX) to 51,140 (Showdown XIII).

 A total of 966,484 people have attended Port Adelaide's 23 home Showdowns, an average of 42,021.
 Their attendances range from 2,240 (Showdown XLVIII) to 53,698 (Showdown XLII).

 Minor round fixturing

-Due to the length of the AFL premiership season requiring five double up matches and the commercial strength of the Showdown there have always been two Showdown's fixtured for the minor round, with the exception of 2020 which saw only one Showdown scheduled due to the COVID-19 pandemic.
-Generally the gap between the two Showdown fixtures is maximised to preserve the games reverence.
+Due to the length of the AFL premiership season requiring five double up matches and the commercial strength of the Showdown there have always been two Showdowns fixtured for the minor round, with the exception of 2020 which saw only one Showdown scheduled due to the COVID-19 pandemic.
+Generally the gap between the two Showdown fixtures is maximised to preserve the game's reverence.